Hart to Hart: Production

-ABC wanted Wagner's then-wife Natalie Wood to co-star as Jennifer Hart, but Wagner did not think it a good idea.
+ABC wanted Wagner's then-wife Natalie Wood to co-star as Jennifer Hart, but Wagner did not think it was a good idea.
 (Wood made a cameo appearance in the pilot, as an actress playing Scarlett O'Hara.)
 Initial choices for the role of Jennifer included Suzanne Pleshette, Kate Jackson (months removed from ending a three-year turn on Charlie's Angels), and Lindsay Wagner (no relation), but Robert Wagner suggested Stefanie Powers, with whom he had worked in an episode of his action-adventure series It Takes a Thief.

 Wagner wanted Sugar Ray Robinson to portray Max, but ABC executives were worried about a black man as majordomo for a rich white couple.
 Eventually they signed Lionel Stander, who, like Powers, had worked with Wagner on It Takes a Thief.
 In that episode, "King of Thieves", Stander played a character named Max, who was likewise a lifelong friend.
 Stander was also cast as Max in Tom Mankiewicz's film The Cassandra Crossing in 1976, in which the lead characters, portrayed by Richard Harris and Sophia Loren, were also called Jonathan and Jennifer.

 The main title theme for the series was scored by Mark Snow.
 Fashion and jewelry designer Nolan Miller, who later designed the clothes for Dynasty, was the costume designer for the show.

 The ranch-style house used for exteriors previously belonged to Dick Powell and June Allyson.
 Powell was an old friend of Wagner and Spelling.
 The actual estate, Amber Hills, is situated on 48 acres in the Mandeville Canyon section of Brentwood, Los Angeles.
 In the series, the Harts' address is given as 3100 Willow Pond Road, Bel Air: the real address is 3100 Mandeville Canyon Road.
 One episode was shot in San Diego.